schultzh/schultzh/pages/about.md

 section: about
 intro_paragraph: |
-  ![move in day picture](assets/img/uploads/move_in.png) What do you want to be when you grow up?
+  ![move in day picture](assets/img/uploads/move_in.png)
+  <p style="text-align: center;"> What do you want to be when you grow up? </p>
 ---
 I was lucky to discover my passion for technology in high school.
-As a junior at Allegheny College, I am learning how that passion intersects with the world around me.
+As a junior studying at Allegheny College, I am learning how that passion intersects with the world around me.

 As an effective computer scientist, I possess a love for learning and a desire to explore complex systems.
 I hope to pursue a career in DevSecOps to combine my interest in both network security and software development.